-Since my garden is still oveflowing with fresh rhubarb, today’s treat is Rhubarb Blueberry gems (muffins).
+Since my garden is still overflowing with fresh rhubarb, today’s treat is Rhubarb Blueberry gems (muffins).
 As you may recall from earlier posts, gems were the little pans that little cakes were baked in.
+If that doesn’t tickle your fancy I have provided a selection below.

 - 2 cups whole wheat flour